SAMeh-ZAGhloul/Virtual-Quantum-Reality-VQR_True-Uniform-Random-Number-TURN/README.md

 ### Architecture Diagram

-The following diagram illustrates the architecture of the VQR/TURN project, its components, and its potential integration with the QPP project.
+The following diagram illustrates the architecture of the VQR/TURN project, its components, and its potential integration with the QPP project, as well as the included testing frameworks.

 ```mermaid
 graph TD